lino-framework/book/docs/tutorials/polls/mysite/index.rst

     the fact that Lino automagically adds some more apps.

 #.
 The **main menu** of a Lino application is defined in the
     :meth:`setup_menu <lino.core.site.Site.setup_menu>` method.
+At
+    least in the simplest case.
+We will come back on this in :doc:`/dev/menu`.

 Lino uses some tricks to make Django settings modules more pleasant to work with, especially if you maintain Lino sites for several customers.
-We will come back to this later.
-More about all this in :doc:`/dev/settings` and :doc:`/dev/site`
+We will come back to this in :doc:`/dev/settings` and :doc:`/dev/site`

 ..
     >>> from pprint import pprint